Teatish/MQ2Collectible/README.md

 -cn|collection
 ```

-## /collectible Examples
+## Command Examples

-When using the bazaar logfile option, please note these parameters:
+When using the bazaar logfile option, please note:

+- The logfile is provided for you to copy/paste to your Bazaar.ini.
+Any additional parameters in the [item] block are informational and have no bearing on Bazaar.mac
-- collected assumes you want to sell collectibles and provides default sell (2000000pp) parameters
+- collected assumes you want to _sell_ collectibles and provides default sell (2000000pp) parameters
-- need assumes you want to buy collectibles and provides default buy (1pp) parameters
+- need assumes you want to _buy_ collectibles and provides default buy (1pp) parameters
-- both provides default buy (1pp) and sell (2000000pp) parameters
+- both provides default _buy_ (1pp) and _sell_ (2000000pp) parameters

 **/collectible collected console collection "Flame-Licked Clothing"**